Crow Middle High School

 Crow Middle High School is part of the small, rural Crow-Applegate-Lorane School District comprised of 300 students.
 Crow’s student body and staff are enthusiastic supporters of sustainability, actively recycling paper, cans, cardboard and plastic.
 The school also converts cafeteria waste into compost for the school garden.
 Science students participate in local solar car derby races and have pursued a solar demonstration project for several years.

 BEF used funding from Bonneville Power Administration to establish a new Renewable School project at Crow Middle High School in 2014.
-As a result, Crow Middle High School is building a dedicated community of renewable energy educators and student leaders, generating clean energy with a newly installed 11.34-kilowatt photovoltaic (PV) system and leveraging this new system’s energy performance data as an education tool to bring real world energy topics to life in the classroom.
+As a result, Crow Middle High School is building a dedicated community of renewable energy educators and student leaders, generating clean energy with a newly installed 11.34-kilowatt photovoltaic (PV) system.
+At the time of the project, educators and students could view the PV system’s energy performance data as an education tool to bring real world energy topics to life in the classroom.